Who Can Apply For Housing Services?

 I live in a unit which is privately owned by my landlord.
 I don't want to move but I am having difficulty paying my rent.
 Are there any housing programs to help me?

-NOTE: It is recommended that you complete a Housing Services Application regardless of funding availability to ensure you are considered for placement on the waitlist.
+Yes, ADSAB has a variety of Subsidy programs.
+Complete a Housing Services Application to be assessed if you qualify.
 Once funding becomes available, you will be contacted by the ADSAB office.